acburigo/python-hci/README.md

 ## Installation

-You can install this package issuing the following command:
+For installing an official release, you may issue the following command:

+`pip install hci`

+If you are interested in the latest (possibly unstable) features, you may issue the following command:

 `pip install git+https://github.com/acburigo/python-hci`